 - A32.
-HKSQC 1 requires the firm to obtain information as it considers necessary in the circumstances before accepting an engagement with a new client, when deciding whether to continue an existing engagement, and when considering acceptance of a new engagement with an existing client.
-Information that assists the engagement partner in determining whether acceptance and continuance of client relationships and review engagements are appropriate may include information concerning: - The integrity of the principal owners, key management and those charged with governance; and - Significant matters that have arisen during the current or a previous review engagement, and their implications for continuing the relationship. - A33.
+HKSQM 114 requires the firm to establish quality objectives that address the acceptance and continuance of client relationships and review engagements.
+Information that assists the engagement partner in determining whether the firm's policies or procedures for the acceptance and continuance of client relationships and review engagements have been followed, and that conclusions reached are appropriate may include information concerning: - The integrity of the principal owners, key management and those charged with governance; and - Significant matters that have arisen during the current or a previous review engagement, and their implications for continuing the relationship.

+HKSQM 1, paragraph 16(a)

+A33.
 If the engagement partner has cause to doubt management's integrity to a degree that is likely to affect proper performance of the review, it is not appropriate under this HKSRE to accept the engagement, unless required by law or regulation, as doing so may lead to the practitioner being associated with the entity's financial statements in an inappropriate manner.